Elizabeth Lowndes 1802-1882

 Sarah was the fourth daughter of William and Elizabeth Lowndes born in 1804.
 She was born on the 3rd of February 1804 and christened on the 4th of March at Mosley Street Removd From Cannon Street Independent Church in Manchester.
 One therefore presumes that William Lowndes was still living in Lancashire, although the IGI also gives Sarah as born circa 1805 at Astbury, Cheshire.
-She married John Hewitt--son of her mother Elizabeth's cousin Mary-- in the 3rd quarter of 1839 in Cheshire, presumably St Mary's, Astbury.
+She married solicitor John Hewitt, son of her mother Elizabeth's cousin Mary, on 16, April, 1839 in Cheshire, at St Mary's, Astbury.
 She was named after her mother's younger sister with her middle name derived from her mother's maiden name.
 Sarah Hope Hewitt died in Salford in the summer of 1841, and her husband John married Jane Ann Armitage on Dec 1st 1842.
 So like Ellen Susannah and Isabella, Sarah's life was but a short one.

 Frances Jane Lowndes 1813-1865

 One record at IGI gives her birth at Astbury, "about" 1809.
 Two records give christenings for a Frances Jane Lowndes in 1813.
 One is for September 10, the other for October 10.
 Both are in Manchester but in different churches.
 All three records have William and Elizabeth Lowndes as the parents.
 1809 fits the family pattern of children best, but William was still in Manchester in 1809.
 So, the 1813 birth is more likely with 10 September at Manchester, St Clement as her christening date.
 The Scottish Census returns given supports the 1813 birth, indeed they suggest 1814.